eclipse-ee4j/cargotracker/README.md

 * The application should start without any additional errors and you can view it at http://localhost:8080/cargo-tracker.

-To set up the project with Open Liberty and Eclipse IDE:

-* Ensure that you have either Eclipse version 2022-06 or later.
-* Follow the instructions in the Github repository to install Liberty Tools for Eclipse. https://github.com/OpenLiberty/liberty-tools-eclipse/blob/main/docs/installation.md
-* Import the Cargo Tracker project via `File` -> `Import` -> `Existing Maven Projects` and follow the rest of the steps in the configuration wizard.
-* Find the application on the Liberty dashboard through Liberty Tools.
-* Right click the project name and start the application with parameters (the second start option):
-* Specify the Liberty profile by using `-P openliberty` and then starting the application by selecting OK.
-* The application should start without any further issues beside the cosmetic warnings related to DB setup and message endpoint initialization.
-* You can view the app at http://localhost:8080/cargo-tracker.

-NOTE: On Mac OS, if the `mvn` command is not found by Eclipse, users must start Eclipse through a folder by navigating to their Eclipse version (for example, eclipse/jee-2022-06), right-clicking the Eclipse icon, then selecting `Show Package Contents`.
-Then, navigate to `Contents` -> `MacOS` and start Eclipse using the executable file found there.
-The Maven path should be resolved.

 ## Exploring the Application